Published / Updated: Sat, 14 Apr 2018 by Rad

 In the past I used to work for small publishing company with big online following called 3dtotal.com, based in Worcester, lovely medieval city in the Midlands.
 Company is well known for supporting both aspiring and seasoned 3d artists, developers, enthusiasts and professionals devoted to 3d and 2d graphics.
 Company supplies high quality 3d materials, textures, tutorials, books, workshops and learning materials for computer graphics (CG) community.
 They host active forums and online galleries showcasing the best of 3d / 2d artists work.

 I have been working with Linux for some time.
 I started probably around 2000 when room-mate brought home book about RedHat accompanied with installation CD.
 At that time I grasped the idea of web development and my first virtual or better to say shared hosting was set up on Linux server - which I didn't know anything about.
 Book was important first step for me, it helped me understand operating system my site was running on.
 I really liked Linux right from the first moment.
 I have had deep understanding of Windows operating systems at that time and been working with university Unix system, although in highly controlled environment.

 On the plus side I could install Linux on my PC - it was scary to create first Linux partitions, install boot loader etc. Documentation was not that good.
 Since then I mastered RedHat and stayed loyal.
 I prefer to deploy Centos on servers.
 Linux server-side interested me immensely, probably knowing already I will use it for my professional development and growth.

-I usually focused on back end development and servers administration.
+I usually focus on back end development and servers administration.

 It's no secret that technology trends move fast.
 The tools and means for building and working with information technology evolve constantly.
-Despite automation I think demand for good programmers will increase.
+Despite clear trend towards automation and advances in Artificial Intelligence I still think that demand for good programmers will only increase.